-What is typical Tuscan food?
+What is a typical Tuscan Food Dish?

 As a world-renowned travel destination, Tuscany has stolen the hearts of many.
 Located in Central Italy, idyllic landscapes of verdant hills and valleys encompass the region.
 Arts and culture abound in Florence, the birthplace of the Renaissance.
 While some of Italy’s most famous wines come from the region’s bountiful vineyards in Chianti.
 For nature lovers, art aficionados, and wine enthusiasts, Tuscany is a must.
 Yet, there is one aspect of this charming Italian region that captivates and influences beyond the rest — Tuscan cuisine.
 So, which flavors of Tuscan cuisine are you craving?